 A gastrostomy is an opening placed directly into the stomach.
 The opening comes out onto the skin of the abdominal wall somewhere between the belly-button and the lower ribs, and is usually slightly to the left side.
 It allows food and medications to be placed directly into the stomach.

-A gastrostomy is often mis-named as a PEG which is an abbreviation for “Percutaneous Endoscopic Gastrostomy”, one of the methods used for inserting the feeding device into the stomach.
+A gastrostomy is often mis-named as a PEG (Percutaneous Endoscopic Gastrostomy).
+A PEG however is one of the methods used for inserting the feeding device into the stomach ie; endoscopically.

 An appropriate size gastrostomy device needs to be used for each patient.

-At times a gastro-jejunal tube is placed via the gastrostomy in the X-ray department if a child cannot tolerate gastrostomy feeds.
+If a child cannot tolerate gastrostomy feeds, a gastro-jejunal tube is placed via the gastrostomy in the X-ray department.

-The Malecot or Foley catheter, if used, needs to be appropriately strapped to prevent it migrating into the duodenum and causing a blockage to the outlet of the stomach.
+The balloon type and non-balloon type catheter, if used, needs to be carefully strapped to stop it migrating into the duodenum and causing a blockage to the outlet of the stomach.

 The gastrostomy tubing must be flushed after each use.

-Patients can swim and play normally with a gastrostomy device.
-Contact sports should be avoided.
+Your child can swim and play normally with a gastrostomy device.
+Contact sports however, should be avoided.

-If a newly inserted gastrostomy device is prematurely dislodged, the orifice must be kept open with another “button” or catheter to prevent premature closure of the orifice.
+If a newly inserted gastrostomy device is prematurely dislodged, the opening must be kept open with another “button” or catheter.
+This is to prevent premature closure of the opening.

 Overgrowth of granulation tissue around the device is common and can be treated with topical application of silver nitrate, copper sulphate or a steroid ointment.
-The granulation tissue can result in leakage around the gastrostomy device or bleed on contact as it is quite friable.
-The leaked protein rich fluid may look purulent as it comes into contact with the skin surface bacteria.
+The granulation tissue can result in leakage around the gastrostomy device or bleed on contact, as it is quite friable.
+The leaked protein rich fluid may look infected, as it comes into contact with the skin surface bacteria.

-Having a gastrostomy inserted may occasionally aggravate your child’s gastro-oesophageal reflux or tendency towards vomiting.
+Having a gastrostomy inserted can sometimes make your child’s gastro-oesophageal reflux or tendency towards vomiting worse.

-Contact the Hospital’s allocated Nurse and/or Surgical Registrar on call if there are any urgent problems.
+Contact the Hospital’s allocated Nurse and/or Surgical Registrar on call if your child has any urgent problems.

-What happens when the gastrostomy is no longer required?
+What happens when the gastrostomy is no longer needed?

-Once the gastrostomy is no longer required it is simply removed.
+Once the gastrostomy is no longer needed it is removed.
 The hole can close over by itself but in some children, especially if they have had the gastrostomy for a long time, an operation is needed to close the hole.
-This can often be done as a day-stay procedure.
+This can be done as a day-stay procedure.